 A few days later, I took my shallow draft 18-foot camo jon boat a few days later.
-I powered it with a 5-horsepower Mercury motor and a good pushpole like the Bass Pro Shops Telescopic or Push Pole Duck Feet, price at about $54.99.
+I powered it with a 5-horsepower Mercury motor and a good pushpole like the Cabela's Northern Flight Telescopic Push Pole, price at about $39.99.

 Hunting alone, I could carry all the waterfowl decoys I wanted, cooking equipment and supplies and still have room left over to utilize the remaining space as a layout boat.
 The 60-gauge aluminum makes the boat light enough that I can pick it up and carry it with one hand.